yoho369/crypto-perpetual-arbitrage/README.md

 ```
 ### 4. Interactive Exploration (Standalone Notebooks)

 For modular execution, step-by-step code review, and deeper data exploration, we have provided standalone Jupyter Notebooks in the notebooks/ directory.
-T
-hese are ideal for running individual components of the research pipeline:
+These are ideal for running individual components of the research pipeline:
 * **Data Engineering:** `[TOKEN] data cleaning and master file construction.ipynb`
 * **Econometric Modeling:** `[TOKEN] statistical studies.ipynb`
 * **Baseline Engine Validation:** `full backtest.ipynb`